Key Highlights

 Financing Aspects of Buyback

 Better and more efficient finance management is crucial to a company's success.
 To repurchase several shares, firms need a massive amount of funds from one or more sources.
-The companies can arrange the required capital in the following ways:
+They can arrange the required capital in the following ways:

 Aspect | Share Buyback | Dividend |